topgenorth/MyLittleRangeBook/README.md

-# labradar
+# Overview

-Holds the data files from my Labradar.
+The data files from my  [Labradar](http://mylabradar.com) for various ammunition.
+Check the [LBR](./LBR/index.md) folder of the data files and a description of what each series represents.